Khaankhre Sobekhotep: Attestations

+Non-contemporary attestations

+Karnak King List

 The Karnak king list preserves his prenomen Khaankhre.
 This list of kings was made during the reign of Thutmose III.

+Turin King List

 The Turin canon 6:15 preserves the nomen Sobek[hote]pre.
 The addition of -re may be a scribal error, as the correct entry would be Sobekhotep.
 This list of kings was made during the reign of Ramesses II.
 Khaankhre Sobekhotep is often associated with this entry, but it is not certain.
 The nomen Sobekhotep can refer to any king using this nomen, for instance Sobekhotep I. This part of the king list is also so fragmentary and uncertain that its hard to interpret.
 Other king lists, like the Abydos King List simply omitted all rulers between Amenemhat IV and Ahmose I - perhaps because they were minor kings who only controlled some estates or parts of the country in competition with other claimants.